 Note: Clicking Remove while editing an object will result in a popup menu confirming that you wish to remove this element from your presentation.

-3. The activity is now ready to add to your space.
-Click Insert to add the drag and drop to the document (or other embeddable area) you are working on.
+2. The H5P object is now ready to add to your space.
+Click Insert to add the course presentation.

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.